weirdgyn/addnet/README.md

 ![Addnet result](pictures/addnet_result.PNG?raw=true "AddNet result")

-Please note that the net currently assigned to the pad selected is reported in the readonly textbox on the left of the pad combo-box.
+Please note that (prior the plugin assigment) the net currently assigned to the pad selected is reported in the readonly textbox on the left of the pad combo-box.

 ## Coding notes